MN44 — The Shorter Series of Questions and Answers

 No, friend Visakha, not for all pleasant feeling should attachment be abandoned, not for all painful feeling should aversion be abandoned, not for all neither-painful-nor-pleasant feeling should ignorance be abandoned.

 For, friend Visakha, the holy life is lived with Nibbana as its goal, Nibbana as its final end.
-And you may wish, friend Visakha, to approach the Blessed One and ask him this question, and as the Blessed One explains it to you, so you should remember it, she said.
+And you may wish, friend Visakha, to approach the Blessed One and ask him this question, and as the Blessed One explains it to you, so you should remember it.

 Then Visakha the lay follower, having delighted and rejoiced in the Bhikkhuni Dhammadinna's words, rose from his seat, paid homage to her, and, keeping her on his right, he went to the Blessed One.